iago-silvestre/search-rescue-px4/README.md

    ```bash
    docker ps
    ```
-Then you can join your container on a new terminal by entering, make sure to replace container_name to your own
+Then you can join your container on a new terminal by entering, make sure to replace container_name to your own:

 2. **Open a new terminal in the container**:
    ```bash
    docker exec -ti container_name bash